HarpFM/HFMForms/README.md

 ## License

-ParkingPandaSDK is released under the MIT license.
+HFMForms is released under the MIT license.
 See LICENSE for details.